MCNewsTools/MCServerStatus-WebsiteLanguage/README.md

-# Minecraft PC & PE Server Status - Translation
+# Minecraft PC & PE Server Status - Translations
-Minecraft PC & PE Server Status Website Language file.
+Minecraft PC & PE Server Status (For Websites)

-Please help contribution translation, Thank you.
+Way to help us:

-You can use [Poedit](https://poedit.net/) translation, "mcserverstatus.pot" is the translation template.
+1. Download Poedit [here](https://poedit.net/) and the "mcserverstatus.pot" file which is the translation template.
+2. Start translating the file.
+3. Save the file and send the .po file to kinkwanchan295@gmail.com (2 file will be generated when you save the file, we need the .po file only).

+We really need you to help us translating this useful plugin, please lend a helping hand to us.

 Website URL: [https://mcst.reh.tw/](https://mcst.reh.tw/)

-Have been translated language:
+Translated languages:
 - [X] English (en_US)
 - [X] 繁體中文 (zh_TW)
 - [X] 简体中文 (zh_CN)